Comcast buys majority stake in Universal Studios Japan for $1.5 billion

 "We will make more investments - not only Osaka but also other areas," Chief Executive Brian Roberts told a news conference.

-Comcast, which owns Universal Studios and Universal Theme Parks through its NBCUniversal unit, said it will buy 51 percent of USJ Co, the holding company for the theme park operator, from Goldman Sachs, Seoul-based private equity firm MBK and other owners.
+Comcast, which owns Universal Studios and Universal Theme Parks through its NBCUniversal unit, said it will buy 51 percent of USJ Co, the holding company for the theme park operator, from Goldman Sachs (GS.N), Seoul-based private equity firm MBK and other owners.

 The deal gives USJ an enterprise value of $6.2 billion, Comcast said.
 Goldman Sachs, MBK and other current owners will retain an interest in the Japanese theme park operator.